 Katherine Bensen was diagnosed with non-small cell lung cancer December 31, 2014.
 Her lung cancer was found after she reluctantly went to the doctor with a persistent cough.
 As a healthy and active, non-smoker, the thought of cancer never occurred to her.
 Tests revealed that Katherine had tumors throughout her lungs and in her lymph nodes, chest and spine.
 She was diagnosed with stage 4 lung cancer before she knew what hit her!

 She is a big proponent of research that leads to new treatments and knows funding must increase.
 Since being diagnosed in 2014, Katherine has exhausted eight therapies and is now on her ninth line of treatment – a combination of Immunotherapy and Chemotherapy called Impower150.
 While past treatments have been effective for a period of time, cancer is smart and she has recently experienced some progression.
-The nodules in her lungs have increased and the cancer has also spread to her shoulder, more vertebrae, pubic bone and skull.
+The nodules in her lungs have increased and the cancer has also spread to her shoulder, more vertebrae, liver, and brain.